-What should I avoid while taking Inspra (eplerenone)?
+What should I avoid while taking Inspra?

-Do not use potassium supplements or salt substitutes while you are taking eplerenone, unless your doctor has told you to.
+Do not use potassium supplements or salt substitutes, unless your doctor has told you to.

 This drug side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; severe stomach pain; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; severe stomach pain; difficulty breathing; swelling of your face, lips, tongue, or throat.

+Inspra may cause serious side effects.
 Call your doctor at once if you have:

-little or no urinating;
+little or no urination;

-Common side effects may include:
+Common side effects of Inspra may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Inspra (eplerenone)?
+What other drugs will affect Inspra?

 More about Inspra (eplerenone)

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 5.01.
-Revision Date: 2013-07-10, 8:09:13 AM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 7.01.